 Children's Injuries

-If your child sustains an injury, you will receive an Occurrence Report outlining both the incident and the course of action taken by the staff member.
-Minor wounds, such as cuts, scrapes, or bites, will be washed with liquid soap and cool, running water and then rinsed.
-A dry bandage or dressing may be applied as appropriate.
-You will be contacted immediately if the injury produces any type of swelling, is on the face or head, or needs medical attention.
-You will be presented with the Occurrence Report to review and sign at time of pick-up.
-A copy will be provided to you at time of signature.
+with liquid soap and cool, running water and then rinsed.
+A dry bandage or dressing may be applied as head, or needs medical attention.
+You will be presented with the Occurrence Report to review and sign at